Die Angebote richten sich an kommerzielle und industrielle Kunden.

 Delphi applications use code pages to display foreign code pages.
 If you see random chars while testing, then your test system does not have the right code page installed.
 Please read this article for more information.
 This Windows behavior is the same for most development systems.

 You translator gets the complete luxury of the translate part of Sisulizer including the visual editors, translation memory, and all other gadgets.
 However, the Free Edition cannot scan your project, and the software cannot build localized items.
+A complete list of differences can be found here.

 It depends on the Windows version.
 In Windows NT, the system locale is used to choose the language.
 On Windows XP, Windows 2000, Windows 2003, and Windows 95/98/ME, the language of the Windows shell specifies the language.
 In Windows XP, you can also choose the language.